susanaviruglio/queens-coffee/README.md

 ### Second approach append the images first without mix them up

 Although, I had all the images created and shuffled.
-I struggled to compare them because it did not have an specific id.
+I struggled to compare them because they did not have a specific id.
 So I went back to append all the images in order first.

-I created a function to shuffle all the images ,but my approach was not being successfull because the images ,already appended to the DOM, were not an array.
+I created a function to shuffle all the images, but my approach was not being successful because the images ,already appended to the DOM, were not an array.

-I used this website to support me how to push an image to an array.
+I used this website to support me how to push an image to an array:
 *https://stackoverflow.com/questions/38824349/how-to-convert-an-object-to-an-array-of-key-value-pairs-in-javascript*

 **Solution**: I used the _push()_ in a for loop to push them all to an array.